FC Online Teaching Certification Process

 1. Interaction: five questions and four screenshots

-2. Accessibility: five questions and four screenshots
+2. Accessibility: five questions and four screenshots OR an error-free UDOIT report

 The Process